Kalyse/rentivo-search-widget/readme.md

 });
 ```

-In this mode data gotten from google places API converting to string, encoding in base64 format and appending to the url
+In this mode data received from google places API converting to string, encoding in base64 format and appending to the submitted URL.